 Gigantes Plaki - Greek-style baked white beans

 • 1 tablespoon of tomato paste, heaping

-• 1-2 bay leaves
+• 2 bay leaves

 Directions

-1. Preheat oven to 375°F
+1. Preheat the oven to 375°F.

 Recipe Notes

-• Yiayia’s (grandmas) Gigantes were always perfect cooked through - totally tender so much so that you could spread them on toast - they were perfect and that is how I like my gigantes - on the border of mushy or more appropriately melt in your mouth and creamy.
+• Yiayia’s (grandma’s) Gigantes were always perfect cooked through - totally tender so much so that you could spread them on toast - they were perfect and that is how I like my gigantes - on the border of mushy or more appropriately melt in your mouth and creamy.
 Some beans are in tact but others have broken down adding some thickness and rich texture to the sauce.
 Some people prefer them in tact and with a bit of a bite to them (that is totally undercooked in my books) so feel free to adjust cooking time accordingly and if making from dry perhaps decrease the amount of water by ½-1 cup or just enough water /liquids in the pan to cover the beans you can always add more if needed.
 That being said that is more of a concern if you are preparing from dry beans - if using canned they bake for a lot less time and don’t run the risk of being too mushy.

 • Can I cook my dried and soaked beans in the instant pot or pressure cooker?
 Yes you absolutely can - I haven tested them in the instant pot but if you have cooked beans in the instant pot before feel free to do that instead of boiling them before baking them.

 • The oval dish in this recipe and photos is the recipe using canned beans and extra crushed tomatoes.
-The pictures with the Round dutch oven are with dried beans soaked and baked not boiled - my fav way to have gigantes braised slow and creamy.
+The pictures with the round dutch oven are with dried beans soaked and baked not boiled - my fav way to have gigantes braised slow and creamy.
 I added the cherry Tomatoes on vine for aesthetic purposes - totally optional.

+Gigantes Plaki - Greek-style baked white beans